 Last but not least, images help people to stay focussed and get through your content.
 Use images that support your content and possibly trigger people to read the text that goes with it.
 At least, you should make use of image captions as they are popular reference points when scanning through a text.

 The way you style and structure your content is of utmost importance to whether or not it helps you to effectively communicate with your visitors.
 Web users are lazy and only a relatively small percentage really reads the content on your site.
-The rest just scans through, hoping to trip over some relevant details.
-In order to both satisfy the small group or truly interested people, and the lazy majority, you need to optimize the readability of your web content.
+The rest just scan through, hoping to trip over some relevant details.
+In order to both satisfy the small group of truly interested people, and the lazy majority, you need to optimize the readability of your web content.

 You can improve the readability by optimizing your font and line height, by keeping sentences, lines, and paragraphs short, by keeping your content to the point, and by offering sufficient anchors for easy scanning.